 What Types of Glucosamine Are Best?

 Glucosamine usually comes in one of three forms... glucosamine hydrochloride (HCL), glucosamine sulfate, and N-acetyl-glucosamine .
 Most of the supplements used today are made from the chitin in crustacean shells.
 That’s right, shellfish.
-Here’s what you should know about each kind:
+Here’s what you should know about each kind of glucosamine for dogs:

 Glucosamine sulfate: This is the most commonly used and most widely researched form.
 The majority of studies done on glucosamine were conducted with the sulfate form.
 Sulfur is an important building block for the body, so it’s no wonder this form has been so effective at repairing cartilage.